LibraryCarpentry/lc-python-intro/episodes/getting-started.md

 ## Use JupyterLab to edit and run Python code.

-If you haven't already done so, see [the setup instructions](../learners/setup.md) for details on how to install JupyterLab and Python via Anaconda.
+If you haven't already done so, see [the setup instructions](../learners/setup.md) for details on how to install JupyterLab and Python using Miniforge.
 The setup instructions also walk you through the steps you should follow to create an `lc-python` folder on your Desktop, and to download and unzip the dataset we'll be working with inside of that directory.

 ### Getting started with JupyterLab
 To run Python, we are going to use Jupyter Notebooks via [JupyterLab][jupyterlab].
 Jupyter notebooks are common tools for data science and visualization, and serve as a convenient environment for running Python code interactively where we can view and share the results of our Python code.